wp-plugins/foliopress-wysiwyg/readme.txt

 2. search for FCKConfig.DefaultLanguage = 'en' ; and change it to
 FCKConfig.DefaultLanguage = 'de' ;

+(you are able to get full list of languages in /wp-content/plugins/foliopress-wysiwyg/fckeditor/editor/lang)

 3. search for FCKConfig.AutoDetectLanguage = true ; and change it to
 FCKConfig.AutoDetectLanguage    = false ;